App Tutorial

 This tab displays a heatmap of coverage per readlength at a specific region (like start site of coding sequences) over all genes selected.

-Display panel (heatmap)
+Selection panel (heatmap)

 Study and gene select works same as for browser specified above.
 In addition to have the option to specify all genes (default).

-• Select libraries Only 1 library can be selected currently in heatmap mode.
+• Select libraries.
+Currently Only 1 library can be selected in heatmap mode.

 • View region Select one of: